open-quantum-safe/openssh/README.md

 ### PQ Offered in OpenSSH

-While OpenSSH has provided two PQ KEMs, sntrup761x25519-sha512 and mlkem768x25519-sha256, this may not be sufficient for an individual or an organization's use-case.
+While current versions of (mainline) OpenSSH provide two PQ KEMs, sntrup761x25519-sha512 and mlkem768x25519-sha256, this may not be sufficient for an individual or an organization's use-case.
 Currently, OpenSSH does not offer a PQ digital signature algorithm or any pure PQ KEM algorithms.
 These may be needed for compliance efforts or other use-cases.

 In such cases, this fork provides a valuable reference and an implementation for interoperability testing.
 This allows implementors to have a common third-party to test against to help ensure that different implementors will be able to interoperate as the PQ landscape matures in SSH communication.